Jktain/Tic-Tac-Toe/README.md

 Crosses, zeros, net and lines were taken from Assets/X&O/Origin.png and then edited with Photoshop in Origin.psd

 ## Run
-To run this game you need to install Unity Editor v.
-2022.3.17f1 and then in Editor Build and Run the project
+To run this game - unzip "Tic-Tac-Toe.rar" and run "Tic-Tac-Toe.exe"

 ## Buttons
 Space - open game in full screen